NBA Rumors: Nets Should Trade Jeremy Lin To Make Room For Paul George, ‘HoopsHype’ Suggests

 — The Thunder Wire (@The_ThunderWire) May 7, 2018

 However, it remains questionable if their ability to give Paul George a huge payday is enough to convince him to sign with Brooklyn.
-As most people think, George’s main priority right now is to join a team where he can win his first NBA championship title.
+As most people think, George’s main priority right now is to join a team where he can win his first NBA championship.
 Teams like the Philadelphia 76ers and the Los Angeles Lakers have more competitive rosters than the Nets, and both teams could sign George to a maximum deal.

-The Nets aren’t in any way better than George’s former team, the Indiana Pacers.
-Still, it’s worth noting that Nets point guard D’Angelo Russell and George share the same agent, Aaron Mintz.
+It’s worth noting that Nets point guard D’Angelo Russell and George share the same agent, Aaron Mintz.
 Last year, Sam Amick of USA Today Sports revealed that Mintz wanted Russell and George to play together in one team.